Michael Moore

-Michael Francis Moore (born April 23, 1954) is an American filmmaker, author and left-wing activist.
-His works frequently address the topics of globalization and capitalism.
+Michael Francis Moore (born April 23, 1954) is an American film director, producer, screenwriter, and author.
+Moore's work frequently addresses various social, political, and economic topics.
+He first became publicly known for his award-winning debut documentary Roger & Me, a scathing look at the downfall of the automotive industry in 1980s Flint and Detroit.

-Moore won the 2002 Academy Award for Best Documentary Feature for Bowling for Columbine, which examined the causes of the Columbine High School massacre and the overall gun culture of the United States.
-He also directed and produced Fahrenheit 9/11, a critical look at the presidency of George W. Bush and the War on Terror, which earned $119,194,771 to become the highest-grossing documentary at the American box office of all time.
-The film also won the Palme d'Or at the 2004 Cannes film festival, and was subject to intense controversy.
-His documentary Sicko, which examines health care in the United States, is one of the top ten highest-grossing documentaries as of 2020.
-In September 2008, he released his first free movie on the internet, Slacker Uprising, which documented his personal quest to encourage more Americans to vote in presidential elections.
-He has also written and starred in the TV shows TV Nation, a satirical news-magazine television series, and The Awful Truth, a satirical show.
-In 2018, he released his latest film, Fahrenheit 11/9, a documentary about the 2016 United States presidential election and the subsequent presidency of Donald Trump.
+Moore followed up and won the 2002 Academy Award for Best Documentary Feature for Bowling for Columbine, which examines the causes of the Columbine High School massacre and the overall gun culture in the United States.
+He directed and produced Fahrenheit 9/11, a critical look at the early presidency of George W. Bush and the war on terror, which earned $119,194,771 to become the highest-grossing documentary at the American box office of all time.
+The film won the Palme d'Or at the 2004 Cannes Film Festival, and was the subject of intense controversy.
+His documentary Sicko examines health care in the United States, and is one of the top ten highest-grossing documentaries as of 2020.
+In September 2008, he released his first free film on the Internet, Slacker Uprising, which documents his personal quest to encourage Americans to vote in presidential elections.
+He has written and starred in TV Nation, a satirical news-magazine television series, and The Awful Truth, a satirical show.
+In 2018, he released his latest film, Fahrenheit 11/9, a documentary about the 2016 United States presidential election and the presidency of Donald Trump.
 He was executive producer of Planet of the Humans (2019), a documentary about the environmental movement.

-Moore's works criticize topics such as globalization, large corporations, assault weapon ownership, Presidents Bill Clinton, George W. Bush and Donald Trump, the Iraq War, the American health care system and capitalism overall.
+Moore's works criticize topics such as globalization, big business, assault weapon ownership, Presidents Bill Clinton, George W. Bush, and Donald Trump, the Iraq War, the American health care system, and capitalism overall.
 In 2005, Time named Moore one of the world's 100 most influential people.
-Critics have labeled Moore himself as a propagandist, and his films as propaganda.
+Some critics have labeled Moore a "propagandist" and his films propaganda.